digbmc/reactor-jct/nuclear-disasters.md

 As a result, the boy underwent 16 operations between 1974 and 1978, including numerous skin grafts and castration.
 The man was sentenced to five years in prison. [^7]

-.ve-media wc:Strahler_CS137.jpg caption = "137 Cesium radioactive source/emitter"
+.ve-media wc:Strahler_CS137.jpg static caption = "137 Cesium radioactive source/emitter"

 <h4 id="Tammiku-Stolen-Source">Tammiku Stolen Source</h4>